Follow along with the video below to see how to install our site as a web app on your home screen.

 “The ability for our ship to remain engaged with its city namesake is very important to us and we look forward to being able to build an even stronger connection as we prepare to return Perth to sea and to operational service.”

-Perth is the third vessel to carry the name.“We are honoured to represent Perth, and we want the people of Perth to be as proud of our ship as we are to carry the name HMAS Perth.”
+“We are honoured to represent Perth, and we want the people of Perth to be as proud of our ship as we are to carry the name HMAS Perth.”

 Commanding Officer Perth Commander Anthony Nagle